vasanthgx/review1/README.md

 ## Previous work

-Fine-grained recognition is a topic of large practical importance and many recent works have addressed such tasks including recognition of flowers [17], birds [2, 8, 26], cats and dogs [19, 20], tree-leaves [15].
+Fine-grained recognition is a topic of large practical importance and many recent works have addressed such tasks including recognition of flowers , birds , cats and dogs, tree-leaves.
-Segmentation has played an important role in object recognition with many algorithms available [1, 4, 21] In another body of works, called co-segmentation [3, 13], better models are trained by exploiting shared appearance features in images containing the same class of objects.
+Segmentation has played an important role in object recognition with many algorithms available In another body of works, called co-segmentation, better models are trained by exploiting shared appearance features in images containing the same class of objects.
 These approaches are either too slow or are targeted for segmentation during training.
-Segmentation has been popular as an initial step for object detection [10] or scene interpretation [11] Those methods typically work with small coherent regions on the image and feed the low-level segmentations to object detection pipelines [10].
+Segmentation has been popular as an initial step for object detection  or scene interpretation.
+Those methods typically work with small coherent regions on the image and feed the low-level segmentations to object detection pipelines.
-Other related work, not doing segmentation per se, has proposed to first localize the potential object region and utilize this information during recognition [14, 22, 23]
+Other related work, not doing segmentation per se, has proposed to first localize the potential object region and utilize this information during recognition.

 ## Object detection and segmentation

-This section describes how to detect and segment the object, or objects, in an image A set of rudimentary region-based detection of parts of the object are done (Section 3.1).
+This section describes how to detect and segment the object, or objects, in an image A set of rudimentary region-based detection of parts of the object are done.
 Using those regions as initialization, the Laplacian propagation method, presented, is applied(Figure 3).
-The segmented image and input image are processed through the feature extraction and classification pipeline (Section 4) and the final classification is obtained
+The segmented image and input image are processed through the feature extraction and classification pipeline and the final classification is obtained

 ### Understanding the Laplacian Propagation in Semi-Supervised Learning